All writers make mistakes, even best-selling authors.

 -looking in a mirror and describing themselves.

 Avoid wizard/elf/mutant/vampire/werewolf stories.
 You have the power to create a new world, use it!
 Fan fiction has its place, but don’t expect success based on someone else’s world.
+You may also end up in hot legal trouble if you infringe on someone else’s lore, even if they based it on other lore.

 Avoid making your lead character perfect.
 Give them interesting conflicts we can relate to.

 Avoid prophecies – we may as well just skip the story and read the last page.
+If there is a prophecy, create some doubt, so that the end is a surprise.

 Tip #5 – Talk to me